Lombiq/GitHub-Actions/Readme.md

 ### Default .NET version

 For .NET workflows, the default .NET SDK version we should provide is a concrete patch version of the latest .NET version, the most recent one at the time of updating .NET support (e.g., to `8.0.301` when .NET 8 is the latest).
-We need to pin the .NET SDK to a specific version like this to avoid unexpected build changes that patch version updates bring (what happens if the version is specified as e.g. `8.0.301`).
+We need to pin the .NET SDK to a specific version like this to avoid unexpected build changes that patch version updates bring (which happens if the version is specified as e.g. `8.0.x`).
 See [this issue](https://github.com/dotnet/roslyn/issues/73639) for more context.

 We can still choose to update to a more recent patch version, but only deliberately.